IgniteUI/indigo-design-docfx/en/components/grid.md

 ## State and Grid Feature (Body Cell)

-The Grid Body Cell supports the following interactive states: **inactive** for the normal state and active for the focused/selected cell.
+The Grid Body Cell supports the following interactive states: **Inactive** for the normal state and **Active** for the Focused/Selected cell.
 Only one cell in the whole grid can be active at any given moment.

 <img class="responsive-img" src="../images/grid_cell_body_cell-inactive.png" srcset="../images/grid_cell_body_cell-inactive@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_body_cell-active.png" srcset="../images/grid_cell_body_cell-active@2x.png 2x" />

 The Grid Body Cell has styling support for some of the Grid features defined in the headers via their `Grid Feature`.
 There are style variants for regular cells, editable cells, and cells that belong to a selected row.
-In Figma switching between the different body cell states is achieved through the `State property` in the property panel.
+In Figma switching between the different body cell states is achieved through the "State" property on the properties panel.
 In Sketch, to switch between `Grid Feature`-s you should use the available `Symbol Overrides`, while in Adobe XD there is a matching list of `Component States`.

 <img class="responsive-img" src="../images/grid_cell_body_row-selected.png" srcset="../images/grid_cell_body_row-selected@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_body_editing_cell.png" srcset="../images/grid_cell_body_editing_cell@2x.png 2x" />